CAUTION: Read and understand these instructions before use.

 Keep Halofire torches at a minimum 6-foot distance from each other.

 IN CASE OF FIRE - BE PREPARED

 Have an ABC chemical fire extinguisher readily available when using Halofire torches.
 Keep the fire extinguisher in close proximity to the area you are using the Halofire torch(s).
-Mount the fire extinguisher to keep it secured and to prevent it from being tipped over or picked up and moved.
+Mount the fire extinguisher to keep it secure and to prevent it from being knocked over or picked up and moved.
 Make sure your fire extinguisher is charged and operational.
 Use caution and avoid using water to put out a Halofire torch on fire.
 Water can spread Halofire torch oil without extinguishing the flame and compound an already bad situation.

 Torches should be secured and adequately placed so the winds cannot tip them over.
 They should not be easily knocked over.
 If you are using Halofire torch stands, make sure there are weighed down or secured to the ground.
 Consider wind direction and speed.

-Keep torch fuel supply safely stored.
+Keep the torch fuel supply safely stored.
 Torch oil should be stored in a cool, dry, well-ventilated location and a distance away from open flames or heat sources.